Water Milfoil Control

 Water Milfoil

-Walk around your lake or pond to observe the Water Milfoil and to see just how big of an infestation there is.
-This is important for the purpose of knowing how much chemical product you will need to treat the weed.
-An inspection should also help you in determining the best and safest plan of option there is to take for control.
-You would not want to harm any beneficial desired vegetation, fishes and other aquatic creatures.
+Walk around your lake or pond to observe the water milfoil and see how big of an infestation there is.
+It is important to know how much chemical product you will need to treat the weed.
+An inspection should also help you determine the best and safest control plan.
+You would not want to harm any beneficial vegetation, fish, or other aquatic creatures.

 Where to Inspect

-Water Milfoil is an opportunistic species and likes water conditions that have excessive sediment and nutrients.
-They also like to thrive in waters that are rich with nitrogen and phosphorous such as on a farm or agricultural pond when these nutrients can runoff into the water.
-Water Milfoil tends to multiply in large numbers when water temperatures rise.
+Water milfoil is an opportunistic species that likes water conditions with excessive sediment and nutrients.
+It also thrives in waters rich with nitrogen and phosphorous, such as on a farm or agricultural pond, where these nutrients can run off into the water.
+Water milfoil tends to multiply in large numbers when water temperatures rise.

 What to Look For

-You should be looking for Water Milfoil is a submerged plant but you will be able to see it, especially if it's a big infestation, bunched up in large mats.
-Check for those feathery leaves attached to a stem that can reach up to 9 feet long.
+You should look for water milfoil.
+It is a submerged plant, but you can see it, especially if there's a big infestation bunched in large mats.
+Check for feathery leaves attached to a stem that can reach up to 9 feet long.

 Treatment